FifoF/novelette/README.md

 Expected release mid-April 2023.
 Before I release it, I must wait for 2023 binaries on my platform.
 They are custom-built, beyond my control.

-UPDATE, April 12, 2023: Getting closer.
+UPDATE, April 15, 2023: Working on the HTML documentation.
+Hunting for bugs, if any, in the code.
+Getting close to finish.

 UPDATE, April 11, 2023: Settings \layout{headgap= ,footgap= } have been
 combined into a single \layout{gap= }.